srnichols/StampsPattern/README.md

 **Why choose this for enterprise SaaS?**
 The pattern solves critical enterprise challenges with flexible tenancy models while maintaining the highest security and compliance standards.
 You can optimize costs with shared CELLs for smaller clients ($8-16/tenant/month) while providing dedicated CELLs for enterprise customers requiring compliance, custom configurations, or performance guarantees ($3,200/tenant/month).

-This pattern is particularly powerful for regulated industries (healthcare, financial services, government) where dedicated isolation and comprehensive compliance aren't just preferred—they're mandatory for regulatory adherence.
+This pattern is particularly powerful for regulated industries (healthcare, financial services, government) where dedicated isolation and comprehensive compliance aren't just preferred, they're mandatory for regulatory adherence.

 ---